As quickly as one year of full-time study

 Advance your nursing career with our online RN-BSN program.
 A BSN can help you broaden your nursing career options, be a better candidate for promotion, and enhance your skills and nursing techniques.

 Our program curriculum focuses on current standards and evidence-based practices, so you develop skills that are truly marketable and valuable.
-Courses are eight weeks long, and you will study a combination of core, foundational and nursing courses – all leading to your BSN and an enhanced ability to continue to work in a continually changing, challenging and rewarding field.
+Courses are seven weeks long, and you will study a combination of core, foundational and nursing courses – all leading to your BSN and an enhanced ability to continue to work in a continually changing, challenging and rewarding field.

 Fully online program with no residency requirement.